 Skin sensitivity is a common symptom among people with lupus.
-This lupus symptom can cause sensitivity to the sun, as well as skin rashes or ulcers around the nose or mouth.
+This lupus symptom can cause sensitivity to the sun, as well as rashes or ulcers around the nose or mouth.
 Skin symptoms may also indicate a type of lupus known as cutaneous lupus (lupus that affects the skin).

 Here is what you need to know about skin sensitivity and lupus, including what causes it and how it can be treated.
 If you are experiencing this symptom, talk to your rheumatologist or a dermatologist.
 Your health care team can work with you to uncover the cause and find the best way to manage it.

-Although butterfly rashes often spread across the face, one member wrote that, “My nose is about the only place that doesn’t usually get the rash.
-The bends of my elbows get super red and itch so badly if I get the least amount of sun, even when driving.
+Butterfly rashes typically spread across the face — but not always.
+“My nose is about the only place that doesn’t usually get the rash,” one member of MyLupusTeam said.
+“The bends of my elbows get super red and itch so badly if I get the least amount of sun, even when driving.
 It’s crazy how this disorder works.”

-Not everyone experiences itchiness when they get a rash.
-One member shared: “I get a butterfly rash, but it doesn’t bother me.
-In a flare-up, I get a rash on my back, legs, arms, lips, and chest.
+Not everyone with lupus experiences itchiness along with a rash.
+“I get a butterfly rash, but it doesn’t bother me,” one member wrote.
+“In a flare-up, I get a rash on my back, legs, arms, lips, and chest.
 It starts to tingle until little blisters appear.
 The blisters pop, and my skin looks like raw hamburger meat.
 Luckily, it does not itch.
 It feels and looks more like a radiation burn.”

-Like many others with lupus, this member shared that they also experience mouth sores with their rashes.
-“It feels like a burn, and the skin peels off,” they said.
-“Sometimes, it’s red knots that have a white spot on top inside of my lips, and also the red bumps on my tongue that are very painful at the time.”
+Like many others with lupus, this member shared that they also experience mouth sores with their rashes: “It feels like a burn, and the skin peels off.
+Sometimes it’s red knots that have a white spot on top inside of my lips, and also the red bumps on my tongue that are very painful at the time.”

 For some people, rashes are the first sign of lupus.
 This symptom alone can make diagnosis difficult, as it did for one member: “When my butterfly rash appeared 35 years ago, no one made the lupus connection.
-Tulsa’s best dermatologist said it was a ‘variation of poison ivy!’
+Tulsa’s best dermatologist said it was a ‘variation of poison ivy’!
 My gynecologist finally diagnosed it correctly!”

 There are several types of cutaneous lupus, and many cause rashes.
 These rashes can look and feel different — some may itch or hurt, while others do not.
 Some rashes may be permanent, but many improve or clear up after several days or weeks.

 “Every time I get a little Florida sunshine,” explained one member, “I have red flushing on my face, and my nose gets red-hot, literally.
-I used to love going fishing with my husband, but now, he fishes without me.
+I used to love going fishing with my husband, but now he fishes without me.
 The ol’ sun’s way too dangerous for me.”